Our Story

 • Grade level achievement ranges from 80th percentile to 97th percentile in Math

-Plus, our Grove Children's Preschool program earned back-to-back Gold Ratings from the State of Illinois Preschool Audit.
+Plus, our Grove Children's Preschool program earned Gold Ratings from the State of Illinois Preschool Audit for the past 9 consecutive years.
 This is the highest rating a preschool can earn for excellence in teaching and learning!

 We care for the whole child.